The Schroedinger-Weil Representation and Jacobi Forms of Half-Integral Weight

-0.2cm \begin{remark} Using the Schr{\"o}dinger-Weil representation, Takase \cite{Ta4} established a bijective correspondence between the space of cuspidal Jacobi forms and the space of Siegel cusp forms of half integral weight which is compatible with the action of Hecke operators.
-For example, if $m$ is a positive integer, the classical result (cf.\, \cite{EZ} and \cite{IB})
+0.21cm \begin{remark} Using the Schr{\"o}dinger-Weil representation, Takase \cite{Ta4} established a bijective correspondence between the space of cuspidal Jacobi forms and the space of Siegel cusp forms of half integral weight which is compatible with the action of Hecke operators.
+For example, if $m$ is a positive integer, the classical result (cf.\,\cite{EZ} and \cite{Ib})

 can be obtained by the method of the representation theory.
-Here $\G_n$ is the Siegel modular group of degree $n$, $\G_0(4)$ is the Hecke subgroup of $\G_n$ and $J_{m,1}^{ \textrm{cusp}}(\G_n)$ denotes the vector space of cuspidal Jacobi forms of weight $m$ and index $1$. \end{remark}
+Here $\G_0(4)$ is the Hecke subgroup of the Siegel modular group $\G_n$ and $J_{m,1}^{cusp}(\G_n)$ denotes the vector space of cuspidal Jacobi forms of weight $m$ and index $1$. \end{remark}

-0.3cm We now define the notion of Jacobi forms of half-integral weight as follows.
-0.2cm
+0.321cm Now we are in a position to define the notion of Jacobi forms of half integral weight as follows. \begin{definition} Let $\G\subset \G_n$ be a subgroup of finite index.
+We put $\G_*=\pi_*^{-1}(\G)$ and